Daphne: Other authors

 Philostratus in his Life of Apollonius of Tyana says the Assyrians, who worshipped Apollo Daphnaeus ("Apollo of the Laurel") place the site of Daphne's transformation from Arcadia to Antioch (modern day Antakya in Turkey).

 Nonnus also placed Daphne's dwellings near the Orontes River, and says that it was Gaia who swallowed up the girl before she knew marriage; Apollo always blamed Gaia for this.

 In his Dialogues of the Gods, satirical author Lucian of Samosata has Apollo call Daphne and Hyacinthus his two greatest loves, and regret losing them both; he declares himself unlucky in love, especially since Daphne found the option of becoming a tree more attractive than him.
 Eros also mentions to Zeus Daphne not falling for Apollo.

 A sixth century AD poet, Dioscorus of Aphrodito, composed a poem where Apollo calls Daphne and Hyacinthus his two greatest loves, and mourns their loss.

 Laurel varieties

-The name Daphne, in Greek Δάφνη, means "laurel.
-While the story of Daphne is traditionally connected with the bay laurel (Laurus nobilis), almost 90 species of evergreen shrubs noted for their scented flowers and poisonous berries are grouped under the genus Daphne—including the garland flower (Daphne cneorum); the February Daphne or mezereon (Daphne mezereum); and spurge laurel or wood laurel (Daphne laureola).
+The name Daphne, in Greek Δάφνη, means "laurel".

+While the story of Daphne is traditionally connected with the bay laurel (Laurus nobilis), Carl Linnaeus named a different genus of nearly 90 species of evergreen shrubs, some of whose leaves have a similar appearance to laurel leaves, Daphne.
+These plants are noted for their scented flowers and poisonous berries, and include the garland flower (Daphne cneorum); the February Daphne or mezereon (Daphne mezereum); and the spurge-laurel or wood-laurel (Daphne laureola).
 These species are in the family Thymelaeaceae and are native to Asia, Europe and North Africa.